 In 2001 I moved out of London and became the deputy head of an infant school in Buckinghamshire.
 I provided some of the centrally based phonics training in this authority and also wrote a series of resource books to support teachers using Progression in Phonics (PiPs).
 These were revised and updated when the Playing with Sounds materials came out in 2004.

 I gave up my deputy headship after a few years in order to split my week between part time teaching and consultancy work.
-I continued at the same school, firstly as a part time YR class teacher and for the last 7 years a part time Y1 class teacher.
-On my non-teaching days I work as a freelance literacy consultant, specialising in the teaching of phonics.
+I continued at the same school, firstly as a part time YR class teacher and for the last 10 years a part time Y1 class teacher.
+I spent the rest of my week as a part time freelance literacy consultant, specialising in the teaching of phonics.
 This role has included:

 - Training teachers, TAs and students.